kubedb/docs/docs/guides/elasticsearch/concepts/catalog/index.md

 ### spec.db.image

-`spec.db.image` is a `required` field that specifies the docker image which will be used to create StatefulSet by KubeDB operator to create the expected Elasticsearch database.
+`spec.db.image` is a `required` field that specifies the docker image which will be used to create StatefulSet by KubeDB provisioner operator to create the expected Elasticsearch/OpenSearch database.

+### spec.dashboard.image
+`spec.dashboard.image` is an `optional` field that specifies the docker image which will be used to create Deployment by KubeDB dashboard operator to create the expected Kibana/Opensearch-dashboards.

 ### spec.exporter.image